 No architect is named on the permit application and Bainbridge Bunting’s Houses of Boston’s Back Bay does not attribute the house to a specific architect.
 However, Charles S. Damrell’s A Half Century of Boston’s Building, published in 1895 and based largely on Building Department records and other contemporary documents, indicates that it was designed by Carl Fehmer.

-Click here for an index to the deeds for 255 Marlborough
+Click here for an index to the deeds for 255 Marlborough, and click here for further information about the land between the north side of Marlborough and Alley 417, from Exeter to Fairfield.

 The Bradleys continued to live at 255 Marlborough during the 1900-1901 winter season, but moved thereafter to 411 Commonwealth.